Carriage return: Computers

 As early as 1901, Baudot code contained separate carriage return and line feed characters.

 Many computer programs use the carriage return character, alone or with a line feed, to signal the end of a line of text, but other characters are also used for this function (see newline); others use it only for a paragraph break (a "hard return").
 Some standards which introduce their own representations for line and paragraph control (for example HTML) and many programming languages treat carriage return and line feed as whitespace.

-In ASCII and Unicode, the carriage return is defined as 13 (or hexadecimal 0D); it may also be seen as control+M or ^M. In the C programming language, and many other languages (including regular expression) influenced by it, \r denotes this character.
+In both ASCII and Unicode, the carriage return is assigned code point 13 (or 0D in hexadecimal); it may also be seen as control+M or ^M. In character and string constants in the C programming language and in many other languages (including representations of regular expressions) influenced by C, \r denotes this character.